-As buprenorphine has opioid-like activity, care should be taken to avoid accidental self-injection.
+As buprenorphine has opioid-like activity, care should be taken to avoid self-injection.
 In case of accidental self-injection or ingestion, seek medical advice immediately and show the package leaflet or the label to the physician.

-Following eye contamination or skin contact, wash thoroughly with cold running water, seek medical advice if irritation persists.
+Naloxone should be available in case of accidental parenteral exposure.
+In case of accidental eye contamination or spillage onto skin, wash thoroughly with cold running water.
+Seek medical advice if irritation persists.